 - New Persona The name of the persona.
 Choose a name that concisely describes the persona's function.
 In some cases, this might be as simple as a language (English or French).
 However, if you want to use more than one persona per language, use a name that describes its purpose (for example, English Gold Segment). - Prompts language Select the language that this persona uses for TTS prompts. - Speech recognition language Select the language that this persona uses for speech recognition.
 This is often the same language you selected for Prompts language, but you can choose another language for speech recognition if needed (for example, if non-native speakers are frequently misunderstood by a particular language's speech-recognition engine and you want to use an alternative). - Display flag Select a flag to identify your persona.
-This icon is seen in the Callflow Editor for specific blocks, such as Message blocks, that allow you to select a persona. - Dynamic playback prompts Select whether to use Text-to-Speech or a dynamic prompt package that you previously uploaded. - Create associated visual alternative If enabled, GAAP creates a visual persona for use in WebIVR applications. - Visual Theme If this persona is used in a WebIVR application, this drop-down menu allows you to select which theme to use.
+This icon is seen in the Callflow Editor for specific blocks, such as Message blocks, that allow you to select a persona. - Dynamic playback prompts Select whether to use Text-to-Speech or a dynamic prompt package that you previously uploaded. - Create associated visual alternative If enabled, Intelligent Automation creates a visual persona for use in WebIVR applications. - Create associated chat alternative If enabled, Intelligent Automation creates a chat persona for use in chat-based applications. - Use Specified TTS Voices If enabled, Intelligent Automation provides the option to select which TTS voice to use for a supported TTS engine (Nuance or Google).
+Allowed voices can be configured by an administrator.
+See Configuring TTS Voices. - Visual Theme If this persona is used in a WebIVR application, this drop-down menu allows you to select which theme to use.